RETREATS

 May 2-8, 2026

-Please join me for an ashtanga yoga week in southern italy. i am excited to host a retreat at Yogapuglia, a small, private retreat center near ostuni in puglia.
+Please join me for an ashtanga yoga week at yogapuglia, a small, private retreat center in PUGLIA, SOUTHERN ITALY.

 OVERVIEW

 This weeklong offering is the perfect opportunity to deepen your yoga practice and re-charge your batteries after the winter months.
-Located just outside of the beautiful, ancient town of Ostuni, I am excited to host you at YogApuglia, a small, privately owned retreat center offering a stunning, light-filled practice space, a private pool, comfortable rooms in Trulli style houses and delicious, fresh local food.
+Located near the beautiful, ancient town of Ostuni, I am excited to host you at YogApuglia, a small, privately owned retreat center offering a stunning, light-filled practice space, a private salt-water pool, comfortable rooms with Trulli style roofs, and delicious, fresh local food.

-The small, private retreat center, YogApuglia, is located a few from Ostuni.
-This center focuses exclusively on yoga and meditation, set up and run by dedicated Ashtanga yoga practitioners Mark & Nicola.
-Their focus is on smaller groups to provide a deeper and more personal experience.
-The center is nestled amongst olive groves in the beautiful countryside of the Valle d’Itria and provides a peaceful setting to connect back with yourself and the world around you.
+The small, private retreat center, YogApuglia, is located about 20 minutes from Ostuni (BR).
+The center focuses exclusively on yoga and meditation and is set-up and run by dedicated Ashtanga yoga practitioners Mark and Nicola.
+Their focus is to provide a location for smaller groups which makes for a deeper and more personal experience.
+Nestled amongst olive groves in the beautiful countryside of the Valle d’Itria, YogApuglia provides a peaceful setting to connect with yourself and nature.

-YogApuglia: Nestled into olive and almond groves, the retreat center sits on 2.5 acres near Ostuni.
-Inside the main house there is a large dining room/workspace, a small kitchenette providing tea and coffee throughout the day and a cosy living room within a trullo.
+YogApuglia: Nestled into olive and almond groves, the retreat center sits on 2.5 acres near Ostuni, in the province of Brindisi.
+Inside the main house there is a large dining room/workspace, a small kitchenette providing tea and coffee throughout the day and a cosy living room within a trullo, a conic style roof that is typical for this area.
 A large outdoor courtyard provides the main communal eating space, and several seating areas offer a place to relax in the sun or the shade.
-The salt-water swimming pool is situated in the heart of the complex, surrounded by palms and olive trees.
+The salt-water swimming pool is situated in the heart of the complex, surrounded by palm and olive trees.
 Hidden nearby, a meditation hut provides a place to escape in silence and enjoy the vistas across the valley.
-YogApulia passionately cares about nature and the environment and minimizing our own footprint.
+YogApulia passionately cares about nature and the environment and minimizing our footprint.
 You can read more about their philosophy here.

 Rooms: The center offers six twin bedrooms and one double bedroom, all with private ensuite bathrooms.
 All rooms are renovated to a high standard using locally sourced materials to create a luxurious yet simple and understated feel.
-The stunning, conic roofs you see in the pictures are called “Trulli” (or Trullo, singular) and it is a unique architectural building which is very specific to Puglia, in particular the Itria valley.
-It is made out of rough stone quarried locally and built in an overlapping way without using any mortar but just simple know how and tools.
+The stunning, conic roofs you see in the pictures are called “Trulli” (or Trullo, singular) and they are unique architectural buildings very specific to Puglia, in particular the Itria valley.
+Trulli are made out of rough stone quarried locally and built in an overlapping way without using any mortar.
 The structure is composed of walls up to one meter wide, above which a conic roof rises, covered with “chiancarelle” – large narrow stone slabs positioned in a circular fashion.

 Food: Food plays a central role in both the yoga practice and life.
-YogApuuglia believes food should be varied, unprocessed and nourishing to support wellbeing and a lifelong practice.
+YogApuglia believes food should be varied, unprocessed and nourishing to support wellbeing and a lifelong practice.
 The center’s offerings are plant-based, and meals are primarily focused on local traditions and recipes.
 Brunch and dinner have been developed to ensure the right balance of grains, greens and proteins to promote energy and recovery.
 They are very fortunate to work with chefs who share this philosophy and bring passion and love to create healthy and delicious food.
-Everything offered on-site and sourced local, seasonal and organic (wherever possible).
-The center’s vegetable garden and fruit trees also provide during the season – figs, pomegranates, salads, zucchini, herbs, melons, cucumbers, tomatoes… the list goes on!
+Everything offered is prepared on-site and sourced locally, using seasonal and organic ingredients (wherever possible).
+The center’s vegetable garden and fruit trees also provide during the season – figs, pomegranates, salads, zucchini, herbs, melons, cucumbers, tomatoes, etc.

-Shala: YogApulglia built an incredibly beautiful shala.
-It is a light filled space with stunning views overlooking the olive groves and countryside.
-The space is calming and peaceful, to allow for a deeper connection with the practice.
-The yoga shala has been rebuilt to include a new wooden floor, windows, insulated roof and a pellet stove for the cooler winter months.
+Shala: The yoga room is a beautiful, light-filled space overlooking olive groves and the surrounding countryside.
+The Shala has been rebuilt to include a new wooden floor, windows, insulated roof and a pellet stove for the cooler winter months.
 It is fully equipped with blocks, bolsters, blankets, and yoga mats for up to 12 practicing students.

 COST PER PERSON